| +Home | Museum | Wanted | Specs | Previous | Next |

 duties as the head of the Computation Lab were concerned.
 He became so

-consumed with the design of a personal computer that he never was able
+consumed with the design of a personal computing machine that he never was able

 to gain tenure at Cal Tech, and left (with persuasion) in 1954.
 During